JoSchae/nestjs-server/setup/setup-instructions.md

 }
 ```

-What we are doing, is to extend the AuthGuard passport provides for us.
+What we're doing, is to extend the AuthGuard passport provides for us.
 This enables us to handle any request and use any AuthStrategy we wish to use.
-You can see, that we are using a Strategy with the name 'local'.
+You can see, that we're using a Strategy with the name 'local'.
 This is the default-name for any Strategy.
 Later on we'll also build a 'admin' and a 'jwt' Strategy.
 For now, we only need to know, that this 'handleRequest' also uses the validation method of AuthGuard according to the loaded Strategy:

 ```typescript
 import { Strategy } from 'passport-local';